aaron-grau/curic/sql/projects/url_shortener/README.md

 At this point you should have a `shortened_urls` table and a `ShortenedUrl` model.
-The factory method you wrote that creates a shortened url and persists it to the database should use the `SecureRandom::random_code` method to provide a unique `short_url`.
+The factory method you wrote that creates a shortened url and persists it to the database should use the `ShortenedUrl::random_code` method to provide a unique `short_url`.
 Make sure that each `ShortenedUrl` has a unique 16 letter `short_url` code.